-Approximately \$2.5 million is available for awards from the Southwest Virginia Program.
-The application deadline is Thursday, February 27, 2025.
-Award decisions are expected to be made at the Commission's meeting in May, 2025.
+The Commission's FY26 budget allocated \$4 million for the Southwest Virginia Program.
+Approximately \$2 million will be made available for this first funding round.
+The application deadline is Thursday, September 25, 2025.
+Award decisions are expected to be made at the Commission's meeting in January 2026.
+The remainder of the FY26 funds, as well as any carryover funding, will be made available for a second funding round in spring 2026.